Responsible gambling – help & advice

 GamBlock

-GamBlock is a sophisticated piece of paid-for software that allows players to completely block all access to online gambling sites as and when they arrive on the internet.
+GamBlock is a sophisticated piece of paid-for software that allows players to completely block all access to online gambling sites as and when they go online.

-Not only was this software developed as a tool to be used by problem gamblers, but it’s also used by businesses, government departments, libraries and educational organisations to ban computer users from accessing gambling sites whilst on their premises.
+Not only was this software developed as a tool to be used by problem gamblers, but it’s also used by businesses, government departments, libraries and educational organisations to ban users from accessing gambling sites whilst on their premises or networks.

 Website: www.gamblock.com